brightwave-labs/brightwave-labs.github.io/_posts/2023-05-01-article-notice-update.md

 ---
-title: "Notification: 20th May, 2023 Tutorials"
+title: "Tutorials Notification for 20th May, 2023"
 categories:
   - Blog
 tags: